natashacmyers/memorygame/readme.md

 - ### Design
   - #### Colour Scheme
     - The main colour scheme is the gray scale which creates an eye-catching contrast against the colourful flowers.
+    - This site is aimed at children, so the colourful scheme is to keep the attention of the younger generation.
   - #### Typography
     - The Itim font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Itim is a clean and informal font, which